 We may process your personal data because it is necessary for the following reasons:

-o to ensure appropriate use of college resources such as computer systems and networks which are monitored as legitimate interest
+- to ensure the appropriate use of college resources such as computer systems and networks which are monitored as a legitimate interest

 Sharing information with others

-In general, we do not share information with third parties unless legally required to do so (such as our governing bodies ESFA, OfS, Ofsted, Department for Education and our awarding bodies for registration and certification purposes).
+In general, we do not share information with third parties unless legally required to do so (such as our governing bodies ESFA, OfS, Ofsted, Department for Education, Lincolnshire County Council and our awarding bodies for registration and certification purposes).